cedricyu803/Data-Science-Work-Samples/README.md

 **5. Disaster Tweets Classification**

-A Kaggle competition about classifying tweets to whether they are referring to a disaster.
+A Kaggle competition about classifying tweets into whether they are referring to a disaster.

 Informed by an exploratory data analysis, we perform a text pre-processing, and extract and engineer features from the texts.
 Once again, we make use of various techniques in natural language processing: CountVectorizer and TfidfVectorizer from nltk, LSTM with GloVe embedding vectors, and a transformer network from Hugging Face, and compare the results and performance of different approaches.
 In particular, an optimal LSTM-based neural network is found using Keras Tuner.
 Except for the transformer netowrk, in all our approaches, we use both the text vectors and other extracted features in training the models and making predictions.